SciTools/iris/docs/src/further_topics/lenient_maths.rst

             STASH                       m01s00i004
             source                      'Data from Met Office Unified Model 7.04'

-Now let's subtract these cubes in order to calculate a simple ``difference``,
+Now let's subtract these cubes in order to perform a simple ``difference``,

 .. doctest:: lenient-example